apollovideo/react_coding_challenge_1_question/README.md

+# INSTRUCTIONS
+Challenge: Filterable Product List
+1. Build a simple product listing page with the following requirements:
+2. Display a hardcoded list of at least 8 products (name, price, category)
+3. Add a text input that filters products by name in real-time
+4. Add category filter buttons (e.g., Electronics, Clothing, Food) that filter the list
+5. Both filters should work together simultaneously
+6. Show a "No results found" message when nothing matches
+7. Keep it clean — basic styling is fine

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.